martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 through DNS resolution of the source domain.
 This rule is important because only a match between the user inputs and a presented identifier enables the client to be sure that the certificate can legitimately be used to secure the client's communication with the server.
-Put another way, it also removes DNS from the attack surface.
+This removes DNS and DNS resolution from the attack surface.

 Using the combination of FQDN(s) and application service type, the client MUST construct its list of reference identifiers in accordance with the